bookofproofs/bookofproofs.github.io/_sources/history/20th-century/guber.md

 * This project considered mathematical models of traffic flow and parking, and was probably the largest carried out in Latin America.
 * In 1970 Guber and the other two founders sold the company to some of those workers.
 * In 1971 Rebeca and José Guber were divorced.
-* José Guber said that their family relations deteriorated after the 'Night of the Long Batons' in July 1966.
 * In 1977, after a year in which she had been unable to get a job, Guber went to Venezuela.
 * In Venezuela she served as an advisor to the Fundación Gran Mariscal de Ayacucho, later becoming director of the Information Technology Department, and coordinated the Mathematics Department of the Faculty of Architecture of the Central University of Venezuela.
 * In 1983 Argentina became a democracy under President Raúl Alfonsín.